 To register you are required to show your Id and proof of address.
 This can be achieved by a gas, water or electricity bill, the tenancy agreement or a telephone bill with your name on it.
 Where the phone bill has to be for a fixed land line!
 Mobile phone bills don’t count.
 Should you not have any of these at hand you can get the person who is on the tenancy agreement to come with you to the government office and confirm in person that you reside with him or her.

-Once you have completed this step you will be issued with a document confirming your Empardonamiento and are told where to find your nearest medic.
-Him/her you present the said document on your first visit and (s)he’ll register you with the health service and your medicard will be posted to you.
+Once you have completed this step you will be issued with a document confirming your Empadronamiento and are told where to find your nearest medic.
+Present this document on your first visit and (s)he’ll register you with the health service and your medicard will be posted to you.

 Should you have booked your travel ticket using a credit card you might even be covered by a travel insurance already, find out from your card issuer about their policies.